Association of Indian Universities: Rohinton Baria Trophy

 The Rohinton Baria Trophy is the premier inter-university cricket tournament in India.
 It has been contested since 1935–36.

 Vizzy Trophy

 The Vizzy Trophy is an annual inter-zonal university limited overs cricket tournament conducted by the AIU and named after former Indian cricketer and BCCI president, the Maharajkumar of Vizianagram.
 It is a List A tournament.
 The competition began in 1966–67 and was traditionally held during February.
 The BCCI and the AIU jointly organised it annually until 2011, when the BCCI ceased funding it.
 It has not been held since 2010–11.
 In February 2014, it was held in Mysore.
-In 2019 BCCI alloted Cricket Association of Uttarakhand hosting rights for 2020 Vizzy trophy.
+In 2019 BCCI allotted Cricket Association of Uttarakhand hosting rights for 2020 Vizzy trophy.
 2023-24 Vizzy trophy scheduled to play in Raipur from 10 March 2023 to 12 March 2023, in RDCA Ground and Shaheed Veer Narayan Singh International Cricket Stadium in Raipur, Chhattisgarh.